Nopaoli/Shark-Demographic-Models/README.md

 The files Model_2pop_folded.py and Model_2pop_unfolded.py contain the two population models to be used for folded and unfolded data, and are based on the models from Momigliano et al (2021).

-The files *Optimize_Functions.py* and *Summarize_Outputs.py* contain the scripts for the optmization procedure and for summarising the results.
+The files *Optimize_Functions.py* and *Summarize_Outputs.py* contain the scripts for the optmimization procedure and for summarising the results.
 They were developed by Daniel Portik, (Portik et al, 2017) to work with *dadi*, and then modified by Momigliano et al (2021) to work with *moments*.

 The Script_moments_model_optimisation_from_SFS.py can be used to run the entire optimization pipeline for each dataset and model.
 It's been modified from the script from Le Moan et al (2021).